SeqWare/queryengine/seqware-queryengine-backend/README.md

 This benchmarking test is to compare the query performance between using single-scanner (query the entire table) and multi-scanner (query specific sections of the entire table).
 Overlap strategies of both Binning and Naive Overlaps will be tested in each of these scanner strategies.

+**Provisioning:**

 First you must provision a 3-node cluster, use the following template to setup:

 ````
 vagrant_cluster_launch.seqware.install.sge_cluster.json.template
 ````

+**Tweaking configs:**

-After this, we must manually increase the heap size of each worker regionserver node to 12000 mb, and turn off the regionserver for master.
+After this, we must increase the heap size of each worker regionserver node to 12000 mb, and turn off the regionserver for master.

 1. ssh into worker1